-- Analyse the risk to sensitive uses associated with dust, odour or other emissions from construction works with respect to the EPA Publication 480 Guidelines for Major Construction Sites. - Analyse risk of project emissions exceeding SEPP AQM levels, as defined by: - Schedule B Intervention Levels in relation to the surface roads; and - o Schedule A Design Criteria in relation to the tunnel ventilation system;

-describing sources both in isolation and in addition to background levels of air pollution and assessing their cumulative impact on air quality and human health.

-- Analyse potential for relevant construction noise standards set out in the NSW Interim Construction Noise Guideline and EPA Noise Control Guidelines (Publication No 1254) to be exceeded, considering timing, duration, localities and any relevant special noise characteristics (e.g. tonality, impulsiveness). - Analyse potential for noise levels to be exceeded during the day and night time periods and compare predicted traffic noise levels in 2026 and 2036 to the criteria under the VicRoads Traffic Noise Policy 2005 (or any subsequent updates to this policy) and relevant criteria from the World Health Organization Night Noise Guidelines for Europe 2009. - Analyse the impact of engine brake noise and the likelihood of sleep disturbance, based on a qualitative assessment of the proportion of freight vehicles predicted to utilise the project and the percentage of those vehicles anticipated to represent a risk of engine brake noise - Analyse potential for vibration to cause disturbance to occupants of residential buildings or other sensitive land uses or cause adverse effects on property and infrastructure (see also Section 4.7 below for potential effects of vibration on heritage and cultural heritage values). - Evaluate any changes to air quality and noise conditions for nearby residents and local communities that the project will deliver, particularly through redistribution or management of heavy vehicle traffic or altered road and traffic conditions and the implications of these for human health and amenity.
+- Analyse the risk to sensitive uses associated with dust, odour or other emissions from construction works with respect to the EPA Publication 480 Guidelines for Major Construction Sites. - Analyse risk of project emissions exceeding the relevant SEPP standards for surface roads and Schedule A Design Criteria for the tunnel ventilation system describing sources both in isolation and in addition to background levels of air pollution and assessing their cumulative impact on air quality and human health. - Analyse potential for relevant construction noise standards set out in the NSW Interim Construction Noise Guideline and EPA Noise Control Guidelines (Publication No 1254) to be exceeded, considering timing, duration, localities and any relevant special noise characteristics (e.g. tonality, impulsiveness). - Analyse potential for traffic noise levels to be exceeded during the day and night time periods and compare predicted traffic noise levels in the year of opening of the project and ten years hence according to the criteria under the VicRoads Traffic Noise Policy 2005 (or any subsequent updates to this policy) and relevant criteria from the World Health Organization Night Noise Guidelines for Europe 2009. - Analyse potential for noise from fixed sources such as tunnel ventilation systems to exceed noise standards as set out in SEPP N-1. - Analyse the impact of engine brake noise and the likelihood of sleep disturbance, based on a qualitative assessment of the proportion of freight vehicles predicted to utilise the project and the percentage of those vehicles anticipated to represent a risk of engine brake noise. - Analyse potential for vibration to cause disturbance to occupants of residential buildings or other sensitive land uses or cause adverse effects on property and infrastructure (see also Section 4.7 below for potential effects of vibration on heritage and cultural heritage values). - Predict any improvements to air quality or noise levels due to project operation. - Evaluate any changes to air quality and noise conditions for nearby residents and local communities that the project will deliver, particularly through redistribution or management of heavy vehicle traffic or altered road and traffic conditions and the implications of these for human health and amenity.